Finally

 Cost

 The important facts are that sequestration in this manner is significant and comparable to other nature-based techniques, and efficient enough that sequestration is an order of magnitude more than any of the emissions from sourcing or applying the balancing nutrients required, so it is significantly net positive for the climate.
-Finally, the added benefits of nitrogen clean-up and soil health and water retention are calculable and substantial (and positive for the environment and human civilization).
+Finally, the added benefits of nitrogen clean-up and soil health and water retention are comprehensible and substantial.

 Evidence-based